Gradient descent with adaptive stepsize converges (nearly) linearly under fourth-order growth: Algorithms and main convergence theorem

-This section contains the key ingredients we will need for the proof of Theorem~\ref{thm: mainconvergencelocal}.
-The first ingredient combines Assumption~\ref{assum:tangent} and Theorem~\ref{thm:key_properties}.
-Namely every occurrence of $\|\nabla f_T(x)\|$ in may be replaced by $\dist^{p-1}(P_{\cM}(x),S)$, due to Assumption~\ref{assum:tangent}.
+This section contains the key ingredients we will need for the proof of Theorem~\ref{thm: mainconvergencelocal}. {In order to state the theorem, we must first state the following corollary, which includes key constants appearing in the theorem.
+The corollary is essentially a combination of Assumption~\ref{assum:tangent} and Theorem~\ref{thm:key_properties}.} Namely every occurrence of $\|\nabla f_T(x)\|$ in may be replaced by $\dist^{p-1}(P_{\cM}(x),S)$, due to Assumption~\ref{assum:tangent}.
 We record this observation in the following proposition for ease of reference.

-\begin{cor} (Ravines satisfying Assumption A) Let $f:\RR^d \rightarrow \RR$ be a function with a nonempty set of minimizer $S$.
+\begin{corollary} (Ravines satisfying Assumption A) Let $f:\RR^d \rightarrow \RR$ be a function with a non-empty set of minimizer $S$.
 Suppose that Assumption~\ref{assum:tangent} holds for a fixed minimizer $\bar x \in S$ and a ravine $\cM$.
 Assume, moreover, that $P_\cM$ is $C^2$ smooth near $\bar x$.
 Then there exists a neighborhood $U$ of $\bar x$ such that the following holds: \begin{enumerate} \item {\bf (Aiming towards ravine)} There exists $\gammalb >0$ such that for any $x\in U$,

 and

 \item {\bf(Aiming towards solution)} For any $ y \in U \cap \cM$, we have

 holds for any $\bar y\in P_{S}(y)$. \item {\bf(Size of gradients)} There exists $\gammaub >0$ such that for any $x\in U$, it holds: